Upcoming Webinars

 It is the responsibility of the licensee to insure that the following criteria are met with respect to continuing education credit:

-• Attendance at seminars, workshops, presentations, etc., approved by an organization listed above is automatically accepted for credit unless sessions are duplicated.
+• Attendance at seminars, workshops, presentations, etc., approved by an organization listed in Rule 8.7.4(1) is automatically accepted for credit unless sessions are duplicated.
 Verification of attendance may be made by submitting a continuing education certificate (must include source, number of continuing education hours and date of attendance) and proof of approval for the program/provider.

 • Credit for presentations: Submit a copy of the Department's approval letter.

-• Academic course work credits must meet the content criteria and must be accompanied by a course description from the college or university catalog and a copy of the transcript or final grade report.
+• Academic course work credits must meet the content criteria in Rule 8.7.3, and must be accompanied by a course description from the college or university catalog and a copy of the transcript or final grade report.
 A minimum course grade of "C" is required for CE credit.

 • Home Study Course: A certificate of completion must be submitted to receive continuing education credit.